mubashir-yaseen/mubashir-yaseen/README.md

 ## 📊 Projects

 ### Extracting and Visualizing Stock Data
-- Implemented [brief description].
+- Implemented Analyzing of Historical Stock/Revenue Data and Building a Dashboard
-- Technologies used: yfinance library, BeautifulSoup, .
+- Technologies used: Webscraping using yfinance library and BeautifulSoup.
 - https://github.com/mubashir-yaseen/Extracting-and-Visualizing-Stock-Data.git

 ### [Project Name 2]